hughpyle/directsynth/README.md

 to produce rich and interesting sounds.
 The interesting dimensions of this are

 * How many partials can be calculated at once,
-* The initial amplitude relationships between those partials,
+* The initial frequency, amplitude and phase relationships between those partials,
-* The way those amplitudes (and possibly frequencies) change over time.
+* The way those frequencies and amplitudes change over time.

 Dependencies